CEID

 • 22 people were hospitalized.

-• To read more about Listeriosis click here.
+• Read more about the Listeriosis outbreak.

 • September 2015- Cucumbers linked to Salmonella outbreak across the United States (In humans).